drndivoje/vluent/README.md

     .validate();
 ```

 The validators will apply sequentially.
-Taking the above example, it means if username is invalid the validation for
+In the above example, if the username is invalid, the validation for the salary
-salary will not be executed and Validation result will contain only information on an invalid username.
+will not be executed, and the validation result will contain only information about the invalid username.

-### Validation Preconditions
+### Validation with Preconditions

-In cases of complex validation rules, preconditions could be defined before applying validator
+In cases of complex validation rules, preconditions could be defined before applying validator.
+Each precondition should
+implement
+Precondition interface.

 ``` java